Store and Community Nature Events

 Bird Walk at Valley Nature Center

 Kick off your weekend with our free guided bird walk and coffee tasting in Weslaco!
-Come meet your fellow local bird lovers and WBU enthusiasts as we explore the Valley's oldest nature center together.

 • Meet at the visitor center.